 Building reports and analyzing AP data requires a certain amount of knowledge and expertise.
 Unfortunately, most AP department employees lack the relevant experience.
 This is one of the biggest challenges with reporting and analytics.
 Even teams with skilled employees that know how to run reports must often spend long hours putting them together.

 This is just one draw-back of manual reporting and analytics.
 Aside from the slow timeline, this traditional approach is prone to human error and often leads to accuracy problems.
 Not to mention, by the time the report is complete, the data may no longer even be up to date.
 Ideally, reports should be automatic and built off of live data feeds so that decision-makers can act on them quickly with confidence.

 Some organizations also face challenges when adopting analytics if they haven’t worked with interpreting data and reports before.
 They must be able to understand what the report is conveying.
 This is true whether the report is manually generated, or they are viewing an automatically generated dashboard of information.

-Types of Accounts Payable Reports
+What are the Different Types of Accounts Payable Reports?

 By understanding some of the most popular and relevant types of accounts payable reports, you’ll be better able to interpret their results.
 Below are six kinds of AP reports and metrics that are key to business success.